SpareCores/programmer-coelho/README.md

 required and optional env vars as secrets in GitHub Actions, and you are ready to go!

-Optionally fine-tune the time of the scheduler in `.github/workflows/daily-post.yml` (defined by UTC), and feel free to edit the prompt in the `quote.py` as well.
+Optionally fine-tune the time (UTC) of the scheduler(s) in the YAML files of `.github/workflows`, and feel free to edit the prompt in the `quote.py` as well.

-If you want to post on Twitter and Slack in different times, set up two GitHub Actions with limited env vars provided.

 ## Examples